Renewable Hydrogen Production and Refuelling Project

 The purpose of the project is to demonstrate renewable hydrogen production and support the commercialisation of hydrogen for vehicle transport.

-Construction on the project was delayed as a result of COVID-19 and the full range of both the production and refuelling facilities is now anticipated to be operational in the early part of 2023.
+The full range of both the production and refuelling facilities became operational in the second quarter of 2023.

 BOC produced hydrogen at its Altona facility in Melbourne, Victoria, by means of steam methane reforming (SMR) using natural gas as feedstock into the process.
 With the closure in 2015 of the BP oil refinery (102,000 barrels-per-day capacity) at Bulwer Island in Brisbane, Queensland, BOC has been transporting hydrogen from Altona to Bulwer Island in high-pressure road tube trailers to supply its Queensland industrial gas customers.
 The transport of the hydrogen from Victoria to Queensland results in approximately 90,000 kilograms of CO2 emissions.